-Evaluation instruments for field study and student teaching are designed and sanctioned by individual programs and to meet unique licensure requirements.
+Evaluation instruments for pre-student teaching and student teaching are designed and sanctioned by individual programs and to meet unique licensure requirements.
 Please check with your university supervisor or program coordinator to be sure you are using the correct instrument for your experience.